-There is no coinsurance, copayment, or deductible for Medicare-covered primary care physician services, except Part B drugs, during an office or telehealth visit.
+There is no coinsurance, copayment, or deductible for Medicare-covered primary care physician services, except specialized outpatient diagnostic tests and Part B drugs, during an office or telehealth visit.

-There is no coinsurance, copayment, or deductible to see a physician assistant, nurse
+There is no coinsurance, copayment, or deductible to see a physician assistant, nurse practitioner, or other provider in your PCP's office.